Jagratigodake/ibmcloudantsample/README.md

 - GIT Command Line Interface

 ## Estimated Time
-These steps will take you approximately 60 minutes.This does not include creating an IBM Cloud account(if you don’t have one) or downloading the IBM Cloud CLI.
-It includes 10 minutes for creating cloudant service and generating credentials.
+These steps will take you approximately 60 minutes.
+This does not include creating an IBM Cloud account(if you don’t have one) or downloading the IBM Cloud CLI.
+It includes 10 minutes of creating Cloudant service and generating credentials.
 Creating and the initial starting of PHP Service instance takes 10 minutes.
 Cloning the sample code and doing the modifications can take you around 15-25 minutes.
 Deploying the code to the PHP Service using IBM Cloud CLI can take 10 minutes.

 ## Steps
-In this guide you will perform following steps:
+In this guide you will perform the following steps:
 Create a Cloudant Service on IBM Cloud and generate credentials.
 Creating Database and Search Index in Cloudant DB Creating a PHP Service on IBM Cloud.